CarmeTeam/Carme-Docu/InstallDoc/README.md

 10. install_proxy.sh

 - These 10 sub-scripts are stored in `/opt/Carme/Carme-Install`.
 - When your installation fails, the script exits with an error.
 You can identify to which sub-script the error is related.
-Once fixed, you can rerun `start.sh` or you can continue with the installation running the sub-script and following the order, e.g., if the install script stopped at `install_certs.sh`, then:
+Once fixed, you can rerun `start.sh` or you can continue with the installation running the sub-script and following the order, e.g., if the install stopped at `install_certs.sh`, then:
   - `cd /opt/Carme/Carme-Install`
   - `bash install_certs.sh`